anggialansori404/anggialansori404/README.md

 <h3 align="center">Quote of The Day</h3>
 <p align="center">
 <blockquote>
-<i>"If you are bitter, you are like a dry leaf that you can just squash, and you can get blown away by the wind.
-There is much more wisdom in forgiveness."</i>
+<i>"Only one thing is ever guaranteed, that is that you will definitely not achieve the goal if you don't take the shot."</i>
 <br>
-<b>- Vusi Mahlasela</b>
+<b>- Wayne Gretzky</b>
 </blockquote>
 </p>